 There is no service period requirement for an employee of a participating employer to participate in the Plan.
 Participants can make both pre-tax and Roth after-tax contributions.
-During the years ended December 31, 2018 and 2017, new employees were automatically enrolled at a 4% pre-tax contribution rate until the employee elected to change the contribution rate or elected not to participate.
+During the years ended December 31, 2019 and 2018, new employees were automatically enrolled at a 4% pre-tax contribution rate until the employee elected to change the contribution rate or elected not to participate.
 Employees can contribute up to the 401(k) maximum combined pre-tax and Roth limit, plus any catch-up contribution, if they are eligible.
-The 401(k) maximum combined pre-tax and Roth contribution limit was \$18,500 for 2018 and \$18,000 for 2017.
-The catch-up maximum contribution limit for participants who turned age 50 or older during the Plan year was \$6,000 for both 2018 and 2017.
+The 401(k) maximum combined pre-tax and Roth contribution limit was \$19,000 for 2019 and \$18,500 for 2018.
+The catch-up maximum contribution limit for participants who turned age 50 or older during the Plan year was \$6,000 for both 2019 and 2018.

 The Company makes contributions that match employee contributions that are determined in two ways.
-Participants who did not accrue any benefit at any time during the Plan year under the Company's Supplemental Retirement Plan received an employer matching contribution equal to 100% of the participant's contributions up to 8% of their eligible compensation for the years ended December 31, 2018 and 2017.
-Participants who did accrue benefits under the Company's Supplemental Retirement Plan received an employer matching contribution equal to 100% of a participant's contribution up to 6% of their eligible compensation for the years ended December 31, 2018 and 2017.
+Participants who did not accrue any benefit at any time during the Plan year under the Company's Supplemental Retirement Plan received an employer matching contribution equal to 100% of the participant's contributions up to 8% of their eligible compensation for the years ended December 31, 2019 and 2018.
+Participants who did accrue benefits under the Company's Supplemental Retirement Plan received an employer matching contribution equal to 100% of a participant's contribution up to 6% of their eligible compensation for the years ended December 31, 2019 and 2018.

-The Company may, at its sole discretion, also make a discretionary contribution that is not a matching contribution to participants who do not accrue any benefit at any time during the Plan year under the Company's Supplemental Retirement Plan or Pension Plan.
+The Company may, at its sole discretion, also make a discretionary contribution that is not a matching contribution to participants who do not accrue any benefit at any time during the Plan year under the Company's Supplemental Retirement Plan or the Pension Plan.

-Furthermore, the Company shall make Company Transition Credit contributions for certain non-highly compensated employees who were active participants in the Company's Retirement Plan on December 31, 2015, and who are employed on the last day of the plan year when the Company Transition Credits are made.
-For the years ended December 31, 2018 and 2017, Company Transition Credits of \$136,191 and \$215,129, respectively, were made by the Company.
+Furthermore, the Company shall make Company Transition Credit contributions for certain non-highly compensated employees who were active participants in the Company's Retirement Plan on December 31, 2015, and who are employed on the last day of the Plan year when the Company Transition Credits are made.
+For the years ended December 31, 2019 and 2018, Company Transition Credits of \$3,187 and \$136,191, respectively, were made by the Company.